Neverlastinger/jssg/README.md

 * Cosmic Encounter Score Board project - Stage 2

 ###*08, 09th Sept* - [The Secret Life of Objects](http://eloquentjavascript.net/06_object.html)
+* Objects as data structures - a recap
+* Adding methods to an object
+* Using the this inside an object literal - *duck.speek()*
+* Reassigning methods, losing the this - *speek = duck.speek*
+* Changing the this, call and apply - *speek.call(pig)*
+* Who called me?
+The HTML!
+* Prototypes - accessing properties from Object.prototype and the prototype chain
+* *Object.create*
+* Using functions directly from prototypes - *Array.prototype.forEach.call(elements, handler)*
+* Polyfilling forEach
+* Constructor functions
+* Inheriting from the prototype of the constructor function
+* Inheritance

 ###*09, 21st Sept* - Basic layouts and CSS